 During a short talk over coffee and pains aux raisins, we were asked to think, amongst other things, about women who have inspired us in our careers.
-My brain instantly filled with a multitude of women – those I’ve worked with, or for; but also family, friends and teachers.
-I am lucky that I have had so many strong, wonderful women around me my whole life, providing role-models and inspiring me to be the best I can be – whether at work, in my studies, at home or in the wider world.
-But then, maybe it isn’t really luck at all, or not much anyway: after all, there are so many of these fabulous female figures out there that if one simply knows enough women, surely, statistically, one is almost certain to know plenty of these sorts of role-model-worthy ladies for whom I, personally, am so grateful to have in my life.
+My mind immediately filled with a multitude of names and faces – women I’ve worked with, or for; but also family, friends and teachers.
+I count myself lucky that I have had so many strong, wonderful women around me my whole life, providing role-models and inspiring me to be the best I can be – whether at work, in my studies, at home or in the wider world.
+But then, maybe it isn’t really luck at all, or not much anyway: after all, there are so many of these fabulous female figures out there that if one simply knows enough women, surely, statistically, one is almost certain to know plenty of these sorts of role-model-worthy people for whom I am personally so grateful.

 On a related note, I also wanted to point out that being a strong woman in 2018 does not necessarily mean having a high-powered career or owning a business.
 I attended a women’s leadership conference earlier in the week and the guest speakers were all chosen for their career success – rightly so, because that was the focus of the event.
 However, when it was put to the audience to ask questions of the speakers, some of the phrasings bothered me a little.
-One woman in particular comes to mind: she was simply asking the speakers to confirm how great it feels to get to CEO level, because, she said, some women decline these promotions into the upper echelons of their respective career ladders, because, for example, they think the level of responsibility is not something they want, or because they want to prioritise their families at that time.
-The bit that bothered me was that she went on to state “…and this sort of attitude is ridiculous in 2018”.
+One woman in particular comes to mind: she was simply asking the speakers to confirm how great it feels to reach CEO level, since some women decline these promotions into the upper echelons of their respective career ladders, perhaps because they don’t think the additional responsibility is something they want, or because they want to prioritise their families at that time.
+The bit that bothered me was when she went on to state “…and this sort of attitude is ridiculous in 2018”.
 There was some nodding and agreeable murmuring around her.

 I, however, couldn’t have disagreed more.